D4vRAM369/D4vRAM/README.md

 - **NowPlayingExporterPy**: Exports the Now Playing history (Android System Intelligence, ASI) from Google Pixel devices to CSV, and adds a function to download the songs listed in that history (via yt-dlp) to the app’s storage.
 - **CBDcounter**: a minimalist and simple app for keeping track of the CBD you smoke each day.
 It allows you to take daily notes, view your daily, weekly, monthly, and total history, and export and import CSV files with your saved data.
 - **PsychoLogger - Bitácora Psiconáutica**: private psychonaut logbook for Android that allows you to record substances, doses, set & setting, and personal notes, with local encryption, calendar, statistics, and harm reduction resources — all 100% offline and without sending data to any server.
+- **GranCanMatch_bot (Telegram bot, running 24/7 hosted on VPS)**: this is a project I've wanted to do for a while, and I started it at least twice, but I always ended up leaving it half done because I procrastinated or put it off until later.
+But it's finally ready: GranCanMatch_bot (or https://t.me/CitasEnLasPalmas_bot) aims to become a new way to meet people in Gran Canaria, far from the obscure algorithms of Tinder and other similar dating apps, which commercialize emotional relationships with rather questionable practices, taking advantage of loneliness —"the disease of the 21st century"— to line their pockets, while you keep swiping without finding a single match or having to pay for subscriptions that are more expensive than many AI or streaming platforms, just to see who has liked you.

+They monetize every action that you should be able to perform without disrupting their business model, which is also extremely profitable.
+At the moment, it is focused exclusively on the population of the island of Gran Canaria 🇮🇨, but if the project works, it may eventually expand to other islands or provinces.

 More project would be published when I finished them totally, and even more projects which lives in my mind and notebooks, but the process to convert them to code and to reality is just a matter of time and learning process.
 Step by step, like 2Pac said, "One day at a time" 😉🙏🍀💥